How to Braze Automotive Metal Without a Welder

 Essential Brazing Equipment

-Additionally, using a welding blanket or heat-resistant mat helps safeguard surrounding areas from heat damage.
+A welding blanket or heat-resistant mat helps protect nearby painted panels, trim, and wiring from heat damage.

 Safety Gear Requirements